Ophidiophobics beware: flying snakes have great aerodynamics

 The mildly venomous snake - green and black with occasional touches of red and orange - has a diameter roughly equal to a human finger and is up to three feet (one meter) long.
 It lives in rain forests in Southeast Asia and South Asia, including Thailand, Malaysia, Singapore, Indonesia and the Philippines.

-The snake takes to the air from trees, and is capable of gliding about 100 feet.
+The snake takes to the air from trees, and is capable of gliding about 100 feet (30 meters).
 Socha said its gliding ability enables the snake to escape trouble and to get from one place to the next efficiently.
 He doubted that the creature is taking to the air in order to spot prey like lizards below.

 "You can glide to a tree 30 meters away much more quickly than if you had to slither down the tree and then slither across the forest floor and then climb back up that tree," said Socha, whose research was published in the Journal of Experimental Biology.